 - 3 lbs boneless chuck roast with good marbling

-- 2 bls boneless sirloin
+- 2 lbs boneless sirloin

-- 1 teas salt
+- 1 tsp salt

-- 1/2 teas ground pepper
+- 1/2 tsp ground pepper

-- 1 tbs Worcestershire sauce
+- 1 tbsp Worcestershire sauce

-- 1 tbs thyme sprigs
+- 1 tbsp thyme sprigs

-Place meat grinder attachment in freezer.
+- Place meat grinder attachment in freezer.

-Meanwhile, cut the meat into 1″ cubes.
-Please in a bow and toss with salt, pepper, Worcestershire sauce, and fresh thyme.
+- Please in a bowl and toss with salt, pepper, Worcestershire sauce, and fresh thyme.

-When ready, push meat through feed tube into meat grinder.
+- When ready, push meat through feed tube into meat grinder.
 Grind through coarse setting once.

-Change out the grinding plate to the fine coarse one and run through again being careful not to over handle the meat.
+- Change out the grinding plate to the fine coarse one and run through again being careful not to over handle the meat.

-Gently form the meat into patties, place wax paper between each, loosely cover, and refrigerate until ready for use.
+- Gently form the meat into patties, place wax paper between each, loosely cover, and refrigerate until ready for use.